The 10 Very Best Things to Do in Strasbourg, France

 You can head up to the viewing platform for the best views of Strasbourg.

-Be aware that there are no lifts, only steep spiral stone staircases.
+Please note that there are no elevators; only steep spiral stone staircases.

 Aside from the great views of the city, you’ll find some history of the cathedral, a massive winch used to hoist materials up to build the cathedral, and a rather impressive mechanical piece of equipment.